The Equality State & Wyoming’s Trailblazing Women | Wyoming Women’s Suffrage

 With so much time and energy going into families, careers and relationships, every now and then women need to take a step back and reinvest time into themselves.
 For some isolation with a hint of civilization, look no further than Wyoming.

 Though lovingly referred to as the “Cowboy State,” Wyoming’s true nickname is the “Equality State.”
 And for good reason.
-On December 10, 1869, Wyoming passed the first unconditional law in the U.S. permanently guaranteeing women their inherent right to vote and hold office, in addition to being home to other firsts for women throughout history.
+On December 10, 1869, Wyoming passed the first unconditional law in the U.S. permanently guaranteeing women their inherent right to vote and hold office.

-The first female to cast a vote after being granted universal suffrage, where this right was maintained in perpetuity, did so in Wyoming’s small town of Laramie a full 50 years before women could vote in the rest of the nation.
+And those weren’t the only female firsts that took place in Wyoming.
 The first female governor was elected in Wyoming and the nation’s first woman to be appointed to public office was done so in South Pass City, Wyoming.
-In addition, the Equality State is also the home to the first female jurors, the world’s first female bailiff and the first town that was governed entirely by women.
+In addition, the Equality State is home to the first female jurors, the world’s first female bailiff and the first town that was governed entirely by women.

 When invited to join the Union only if women’s suffrage was revoked, Wyoming’s legislature said, “We will remain out of the Union one hundred years rather than come in without the women.”
 In 1890, Wyoming became the 44th state… with the women.

 For a fun way to learn about trailblazing Wyoming women, print and enjoy pages from this coloring book.
 It features just a fraction of the diverse and fascinating women who helped Wyoming earn its name: The Equality State.